Edward J. Flanagan: Middle years and Boys Town

 Flanagan was moved by the plight of youth.
 In 1917, he founded a home for homeless boys in Omaha.
-Bishop Jeremiah James Harty of the Diocese of Omaha had misgivings, but endorsed Flanagan's experiment of housing and education.
+Bishop Jeremiah James Harty of the Diocese of Omaha had misgivings, but endorsed Flanagan's experiment in housing and education.
 Because the downtown facilities were inadequate, Flanagan established Boys Town, ten miles west of Omaha, in 1921.
 Under Flanagan's direction, Boys Town grew to be a large community with its own boy-mayor, schools, chapel, post office, cottages, gymnasium, and other facilities.
 Boys between the ages of 10 and 16 could receive an education here and learn a trade.
 Flanagan did not believe in the reform school model, which he thought too punitive, and stated, "there's no such thing as a bad boy".

 Flanagan's work became widely known, especially after the 1938 release of an MGM film about his life, Boys Town, starring Spencer Tracy as Flanagan and Mickey Rooney as one of the boys.
 Flanagan was allowed to review the script before filming, some of which took place at the complex.
 Tracy won an Academy Award for Best Actor for his performance; he talked about Flanagan at his acceptance speech, saying "If you have seen him through me, then I thank you."
 An Oscar statuette, dedicated to Flanagan by Tracy, was also given to Boys Town.